junxit/us-congress-bills-116/bill.md

     >   - **(2)** is an Indian or urban Indian, as those terms are defined in section 4 of the Indian Health Care Improvement Act (Public Law 94–437; 25 U.S.C.
 1603).

 - **(b)** *Technical amendment* The table of sections at the beginning of chapter 17 of such title is amended by striking the item relating to section 1730A and inserting the following:
+- **(c)** *Delayed effective date* The amendments made by this section shall take effect on the day that is one year after the date of the enactment of this Act.